Berlin-Wannsee station: Regional

+Rapid Transit

-Bus and Ferry services
+Bus and ferry services

 The station is served by a number of bus routes which stop at a bus interchange in front of the station.
 These include Berlin routes 114 (to Krankenhaus Heckeshorn), 118 (to Rathaus Zehlendorf and Steinstücken), 218 (to Theodor-Heuss-Platz U-Bahn station and the Pfaueninsel), 316 (to the Glienicker Brücke in Potsdam) and 318 (to the Hahn-Meitner-Institut).
 Additionally Havelbus route 620 operates to Teltow.

 Berlin ferry line F10 departs from a terminal some 200 m from the station entrance, providing a crossing to Alt-Kladow on the other side of the Großer Wannsee lake.